 Don’t buy counterfeit and pirated goods, even if they are widely available.
 Not only are the bootlegs illegal in the United States, if you purchase them you may also be breaking local law.

-Please note that you will need to obtain a copy of the police report, known as a “First Information Report” (FIR) from local police when you report any incident.
+Please note that you should ask for a copy of the police report, known as a “First Information Report” (FIR), from local police when you report an incident.
 Local authorities generally are unable to take any meaningful action without the filing of a police report.